Sapphire04/-naijahacks-Reactrons-frontend/README.md

 there actually no online platform were people can buy and sell their quality and affordable agricultural items .

 Proposed Solution
-iFarm, an online Buying and Selling PlatForm, an e Commerce for Agriculture, people can Connect with Agriculture
+iFarm, an online Buying and Selling PlatForm, an e Commerce for Agriculture, people can Connect with Agriculture.

 Proposed Stack
 React.js and Node.js